In India, Trump's Tariffs Spark Calls To Boycott American Goods

 Even as anti-American protests simmer, Tesla launched its second showroom in India in New Delhi, with Monday's opening attended by Indian commerce ministry officials and U.S. embassy officials.

-The Swadeshi Jagran Manch group, which is linked to BJP, took out small public rallies across India on Sunday, urging people to boycott American brands.
+The Swadeshi Jagran Manch group, which is linked to Modi's Bharatiya Janata Party, took out small public rallies across India on Sunday, urging people to boycott American brands.

 He also shared with Reuters a table his group is circulating on WhatsApp, listing Indian brands of bath soaps, toothpaste and cold drinks that people could choose over foreign ones.